huwwa/clex.h/README.md

 ## DESCRIPTION

-`clex.h` is a single-header C lexer derived from the Tiny C Compiler (TCC).
+Single-header C lexer derived from the Tiny C Compiler That is only meant for explorational and educational purposes.